 History is taught in EYFS as an integral part of the topic work through child-initiated and adult led activities.
-The children are given the opportunity to find out about past and present events in their own lives, and those of their families and other people they know.
-In the Foundation stage history makes a significant contribution to developing a child's understanding of the world through activities such as looking at pictures of famous people in history or discovering the meaning of new and old in relation to their own lives.
+The children are given the opportunity to find out about similarities and differences in past and present events in their own lives, and those of their families and other people they know.
+They will also talk about the lives of people around them and their roles in society.
+In the Foundation stage history makes a significant contribution to developing a child's understanding of the world through settings, characters and events in books, children will discover the meaning of new and old in relation to their own lives.